panchito-beep1/RGUI-/README.md

 ```lua
 local win = RGui.new("Rgui Demo", Example)--you need the comma, then you set the exact name of your theme.
 ```
 > Also, if you want to create your own themes easily, you can use this theme generator.
+(ViveCoded)

 [ThemeGenerator.html](https://github.com/user-attachments/files/29726419/ThemeGenerator.html)